cloudarchitectec/cloudarchitectec.github.io/README.md

 - Automated post list page generation by categories
 - Minor fixes

+2025.10.12
+- Fixed categories and tags and their format/shortcode
+- Added `automated_blog_converter.py` to generate formatted Hugo blog posts

 ## Contributing

 This is a personal blog repository.
 While contributions are not expected, feel free to: